turbobabr/duplicator/README.md

 (Work in progress....)

 A small [Sketch 3](http://bohemiancoding.com/sketch/) plugin that takes the currently selected layers and copies them once or multiple times in a specified direction.
-A must have tool for any UI/UX designer's tool belt who uses Sketch on a daily basis! :)
+A must have tool for any UI/UX designer who uses Sketch on a daily basis! :)

 Here is a short screencast that demonstrates all the features of the plugin: